-Haryana Day is celebrated annually on the first day of November.
-This is an amazing and mysterious state in India, which is the largest supplier of basmati rice.
-And there are many historical places and attractions.
+Haryana Day is celebrated annually on the first day of November in India as a tribute to the state of Haryana.
+It is the largest supplier of basmati rice, and also a land of rich cultural heritage, with many historical places and attractions.

-- Haryana is one of the main tourist destinations in India, this land holds a huge amount of cultural heritage.
+- Haryana is one of the main tourist destinations in India, with a huge amount of cultural heritage to explore.

 - Local residents are mainly engaged in agriculture.